EvsenevDev/VIPERModuleTemplate/README.md

 ## VIPER Checklist
-To get started easier, we’ve prepared a check list to make sure that everything follows the VIPER’s design principle.
+To get started easier, we’ve prepared a checklist to make sure that everything follows the VIPER’s design principle.
 We hope, this list will be useful for you as it is for us.

 * [ ] Views and view controllers receive user interactions and pass them to presenters for decision making.
-* [ ] Presenters contain the view logics and prepare content for display and reacting to user inputs.
+* [ ] Presenters contain the view's logic and prepare content for display and reacting to user inputs.
 * [ ] Presenters should not know about the existence of all UIViewControllers.
-* [ ] Interactors contain business logics and they should be independent of UI.
+* [ ] Interactors contain business' logic and they should be independent of UI.

 ## What is VIPER?
 VIPER is not a framework, but an approach to iOS application architecture, which stands for:

 #### VIEW
 >View controller.
 It is responsible to receive user interactions and pass them to presenters for decision making.
-To keep the view simple, it shouldn’t contain any view logics.
+To keep the view simple, it shouldn’t contain any view's logic.
 This is where to define how the view looks like, and nothing beyond this.

 #### PRESENTER
->The presenter defines the view logics, e.g. when to show a warning message or highlight a button.
+>The presenter defines the view's logic, e.g. when to show a warning message or highlight a button.
 It is responsible to prepare content for the view to display.
 Whenever data is required, the presenter requests data from interactors (but not directly from the model).

 #### INTERACTOR
 >The interactor mainly contains business logic, e.g. logging in the user / processing a purchase / sending a friend request.
 It should be independent of the UI.
-It only handles requests from the presenter and prepare corresponding data regardless of how the view looks like.
+It only handles requests from the presenter and prepares corresponding data regardless of how the view looks like.

 #### ROUTER
 >Router defines the routes from one screen to another.
 In VIPER, the responsibility for Routing is shared between the presenter and the wireframe.
 When the presenter receives user interactions and decided to navigate to another screen, it will use the wireframe to perform the desired navigation (to which screen and how to navigate).
 The wireframe can also contain transition animations.

 #### ASSEMBLY
->Assembly builds the modules with inpurt params and links all layers.
-Should connect Presenter with View, Router and Interactor, Interactor with Presenter, View with Presener.
+>Assembly builds the modules with input params and links all layers.
+Should connect Presenter with View, Router and Interactor, Interactor with Presenter, View with Presenter.
 Should setup input data of module and can return module Input if needed.

 ## Why VIPER?
 After using VIPER, I've found it to be very beneficial in many ways.
 Let’s get back to the list of things we set out to accomplish when architecting our app to see if VIPER addresses them.